 Would you like to learn how to get 5 times the results with half the effort?

-Would you love to have just one more hour of free time in a day?
+Would you like to have one extra hour of free time in a day?

-This stuff may seem quite unusual from the typical fodder like “Spend time with your family” or “Wake up early.”
+Today’s article will be quite different from the typical fodder like “Spend time with your family” or “Wake up early.”

 1. Make Small Decisions Rather than Large Ones

 Studies have shown that people always tend to backwards-rationalize their poor decisions.
 They stick by their poor choices to protect their reputation or whatever else.

 I have seen this play out in the dating and business world.

 This is made even worse when you make a big decision.